sounddrill31/Pixelpulse2-static/docs/index.md

     link: https://github.com/sounddrill31/Pixelpulse2/releases/latest/download/Pixelpulse2-test-anylinux-aarch64.AppImage
 ---

+> [!WARNING]
+> This repository is undergoing significant changes, things may break.
+This warning will be removed after the build is stable again.

 ### Pre-Setup Instructions
 > [!WARNING]
 > This step is important if the Pixelpulse2 app crashes after connecting to your system